ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 If you supply different IP addresses then the wizard will update the DNS records of your domain.
 If you use a new domain or if you add/remove nodes in the new configuration then the wizard will also fetch a new certificate.

 ---

-### If I already have the Zip file, can I avoid repeating the setup process?

-Yes.
-You can use the Zip file to re-install or deploy the server/cluster elsewhere.
-Download a fresh copy of RavenDB and run the setup wizard.
-Then choose `Continue Cluster Setup` and select node A.
-This will use the existing Zip file and the same configuration and certificate which were previously chosen.
-When building a cluster, repeat this step with nodes B, C, and so on.

----